khchoudhary8/khchoudhary8/README.md

 # 💫 About Me:
 Welcome to my profile!
 I am passionate to be a software engineer with a strong foundation in Mechanical Engineering(Majors) and Computer Science(Minors).
-With hands-on experience in Android development and the field of Robotics, I am excited about building innovative solutions that solve real-world problems.I would devote myself to an organization which gives me chance to develop and learn new things along with leadership skills.
+With hands-on experience in Android development and the field of Robotics, I am excited about building innovative solutions that solve real-world problems.
+Currently I am practicing CP and DSA with some backend techs. :-)

 ## 🌐 Socials: